waynodiablo/Oystercard/pills/db_relationships.md

 This is bad.
 We'd have to be adding new fields for each extra blog post, along with leaving some of the 'cells' for each row blank when there isn't an nth blog post by a user.
-Luckily there's a way around this by extracting out he blog posts to a separate table:
+Luckily there's a way around this by extracting out the blog posts to a separate table:

 |id | user_id | title | content |
 |---|---|---|---|